Drug Shortages and Discontinuations

 Clioquinol 1%/ Flumethasone pivalate 0.02% otic drops

-• Cliquinol is active against fungi and gram-positive bacteria.
+• Clioquinol is active against fungi and gram-positive bacteria.

 • Fungal otitis externa (OE) is rare; it may respond to cleansing and acidification alone.
 Clotrimazole and tolnaftate may be alternatives but must be compounded.